Further reading

 I don’t watch much on YouTube other than 80’s music video clips.
 I find most ‘on bike’ riding videos boring, particularly the 360 panning video that has become popular of late.
 I also dislike how ultra wide lens action cams flatten the landscape.

 I recall looking at the footage from the Missenden Flyer’s tour of Japan which traversed many roads I used to ride but was borderline unwatchable thanks to flattened landscape with all the highlights blown out and shadows near total black.
-It made beautiful places like quite ordinary.
+It made beautiful places look quite ordinary.

 However there are a few channels I think are higher quality.